mcguinlu/ESH2019/index.md

 # Evidence Synthesis Hackathon 2019 Application - Luke A McGuinness

 Thank you for your consideration of my application for ESH2019 in Canberra, Australia.
-Please find below a curated CV in addition to supporting materials for my application.
+Please find  a curated CV below, in addition to  materials in support of my application.

 ## CV